ptrckqn/cepetro/src/pages/about.md

   * President, Hay Valley Resources;

-  * President and Chief Operating Officer of OSUM Oil Sands Corp.
+  * President and Chief Operating Officer, OSUM Oil Sands Corp.
 2007 to 2008;

-  * President and Chief Executive Officer of Petrel Robertson Consulting Ltd. from 2000 to 2006.
+  * President and Chief Executive Officer, Petrel Robertson Consulting Ltd. from 2000 to 2006.

   - - -